ProgramistAcademy/RubyApril-2016/README.md

 Content will be separated in different folders, for the given week, starting with week0.

-How to use this repository
+#How to use this repository

-he first separation if based on weeks - starting from week 1.
+The first separation if based on weeks - starting from week 1.

 In each week, there are markdown files with task descriptions in them.